Bachu33/PL-Midfielders-23-24/README.md

 # Midfielder Stats App

-This is a Streamlit app that visualizes midfielder performance in the 2023/24 Premier League.
+This is a Streamlit app that visualizes midfielder performance in the 2023/24 Premier League Season.

 ## Features
 - Assists